Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Clyde Kertzer and I am a senior studying mathematics at University of Colorado, Boulder.
-I have applied to grad school for number theory, but I also enjoy representation theory and character theory!
-I am tutor at the <a href="https://www.mathnasium.com/math-centers/boulder">Mathnasium</a> and for <a href="https://prepacademytutors.com/location/boulder/?tutor=clyde-k">Prep Academy</a>.

----

-My honors thesis, [_Parameterizations of Descartes Quadruples_](/files/HonorsThesis.pdf) was advised by Professor <a href="https://math.katestange.net">Katherine E. Stange</a> and Professor <a href="https://math.colorado.edu/~jari2770">James Rickards</a>.
+I’m Clyde Kertzer — a recent mathematics graduate from the University of Colorado Boulder with a focus on number theory, algebra, and cryptographic systems.
+I’ve conducted research published in Annals of Mathematics, built mathematical visualizations and encryption tools, and have experience tutoring advanced undergraduate topics.
+I'm now seeking opportunities in cryptography, cybersecurity, and mathematical software development.

 ---